John McLaughlin (musician): Other activities

+In 1979, McLaughlin formed a short-lived funk fusion power trio named Trio of Doom with drummer Tony Williams and bassist Jaco Pastorius.
+Their only live performance was on 3 March 1979 at the Havana Jam Festival (2–4 March 1979) in Cuba, part of a US State Department sponsored visit to Cuba.
+Later on 8 March 1979, the group recorded the songs they had written for the festival at CBS Studios in New York, on 52nd Street.
+Recollections from this performance are captured on Ernesto Juan Castellanos's documentary Havana Jam '79 and the archival album, Trio of Doom.
 McLaughlin also appeared on Stanley Clarke's School Days and numerous other fusion albums.

-They later recorded three tracks at CBS Studios in New York, 8 March 1979.
-The same year he teamed up with flamenco guitarist Paco de Lucía and jazz guitarist Larry Coryell (replaced by Al Di Meola in the early 1980s) as the Guitar Trio.
+The same year, McLaughlin teamed up with flamenco guitarist Paco de Lucía and jazz guitarist Larry Coryell (replaced by Al Di Meola in the early 1980s) as the Guitar Trio.
 For the tour of fall 1983 they were joined by Dixie Dregs guitarist Steve Morse who opened the show as a soloist and participated with The Trio in the closing numbers.
 The Trio reunited in 1996 for a second recording session and a world tour.
 Also in 1979 McLaughlin recorded the album Johnny McLaughlin: Electric Guitarist, the title on McLaughlin's first business cards as a teenager in Yorkshire.
 This was a return to more mainstream jazz/rock fusion and to the electric instrument after three years of playing acoustic guitars.